-For those acquisitions accounted for by the purchase method, we expect income trusts to provide comparative financial information for the predecessor business in their interim and annual management's discussion and analysis (MD&A).
-For trusts that are created on a date within a given interim period, we expect the trust's first interim MD&A to include both financial information about the predecessor business (from the beginning of the applicable interim period to the date of the creation of the trust), and financial information about the trust (beginning as of the date of its creation).
+For those acquisitions accounted for by the purchase method, income trusts should provide comparative financial information for the predecessor business in their interim and annual MD&A. For trusts that are created on a date within a given interim period, the trust's first interim MD&A should include both financial information about the predecessor business (from the beginning of the applicable interim period to the date of the creation of the trust) and financial information about the trust (beginning as of the date of its creation).
 Examples of relevant comparative information would include, but would not be limited to, the following: